ff0000-ad-tech/ad-velvet/README.md

 The second argument of `Velvet.init(arg1, arg2)` is the `dateSettings` object.
 It is optional and it does two things:

 1. Change the ad’s understanding of what “now” is.
 For testing, you can easily set the “now” time to the future or past to update the state of the ad.
-2. Set the date related messaging to be set to Spanish.
+2. Set the date-related messaging to another language.
 Velvet Enabler natively supports English and Spanish.
 There are ways to add other languages, which can be found in the docs.

 ## Concepts